graphql-python/graphql-server/README.md

 GraphQL-Server is a base library that serves as a helper for building GraphQL servers or integrations into existing web frameworks using [GraphQL-Core](https://github.com/graphql-python/graphql-core).
+* ✅ It passes all the GraphQL spec tests
+* Supports 💾 `Upload`s, 🔁 Sync, 🔀 Async views and 🔄 Subscriptions through WebSockets.
+* 🚀 It integrates seamlessly with all HTTP/Websocket Python servers

 ## Integrations built with GraphQL-Server